kdechant/eamon/EVENT-HANDERS.md

       },
     },

-A note on healing potions:
+A note on healing potions and healing food items:

 These common types of artifacts are handled by the core game and don't require a custom event handler.
 Set the artifact type to "Edible" (9) or "Drinkable" (6), then set the dice and sides to match the amount of healing effect you want.